 9. Watch a Film at an Outdoor Cinema

-If your stay in Chania is in the summertime why not try something a bit different one evening and watch a film at an outdoor cinema.
+If your stay in Chania City is in the summertime why not try something a bit different one evening and watch a film at an outdoor cinema.
 There are two open-air cinemas in Chania – ‘Attikon’ cinema in the Halepa area and ‘Kipos’ cinema in the Municipal Gardens.

 Attikon often screens blockbuster movies and Kipos screens more cultural films.
 The films are shown in the original version with Greek subtitles, except for children’s films which are often dubbed.